 In some situations, your charges may have arisen from a misunderstanding or accident.
 A charge under any of these classifications can carry harsh penalties, including jail time and steep fees.
 If you have been accused of a theft of any kind, you will want to make sure you have the best legal defense possible.

-Penalties for theft charges in Maine
+Types of penalties for theft in Maine

 The penalties for theft are dependent upon the value of the property taken, surrounding circumstances of the alleged crime, and the defendant’s criminal record.
 The two most common levels of theft include petty theft and grand theft.
 While one is more serious than the other, both can have serious consequences if you are convicted.